-The emergence of diseases such as 2009 H1N1 flu (initially know as "Swine Flu") and H5N1 avian influenza ("Bird Flu") that are in or associated with animals and have the potential to also threaten humans has created concern that such diseases could spread and cause a global pandemic.
+The emergence of diseases such as 2009 H1N1 flu (initially known as "Swine Flu") and highly pathogenic strains of avian influenza, including H5N1 and H7N3 avian influenza (both strains are collectively known as "Bird Flu"), that are in or associated with animals and have the potential to also threaten humans has created concern that such diseases could spread and cause a global pandemic.
+Wild migratory birds are usually responsible for spreading the Bird Flu to domestic poultry.
+The H5N1 strain has not been reported in North America.
+Outbreaks of the H7N3 strain, however, were reported on chicken farms in Mexico during 2012, in July and again in December.
+A new outbreak of the H7N3 virus on seven commercial chicken farms in Mexico was confirmed February 16, 2013, by Mexican animal health authorities.
+As of the date of this report, though, neither Bird Flu nor Swine Flu has been linked to a global disease pandemic among humans.
 Even though such a pandemic has not occurred, governments may be pressured to address these concerns and prohibit imports of animals, meat and animal by-products from countries or regions where the disease is detected.
 The occurrence of Swine Flu, Bird Flu or any other disease in the United States that is correctly or incorrectly linked to animals and has a negative impact on meat or poultry consumption or animal production could have a material negative impact on the volume of raw materials available to the Company or the demand for the Company's finished products.